FartLabs/fart.tools/blog/games.md

 - Play online: <https://concentration.fart.tools>
 - Source code: <https://github.com/FartLabs/concentration>

-This game features a variety of **fart sounds** that you must match to win.
+This game features a variety of
+[**fart sounds**](https://concentration.fart.tools/sounds) that you must match to win.
+Study each sound carefully, and try to remember where you heard it.
+Can you match them all?

 [Concentration](https://en.wikipedia.org/wiki/Concentration_(game)) is a memory game where you match pairs of cards.
 Click on a card to reveal its sound.
 Click